AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment.</span>

-After installing [!DNL Adobe Workfront] for [!DNL Salesforce], you can submit [!DNL Workfront] requests from [!DNL Salesforce] Opportunities and Accounts.
-This functionality exists in both the Classic and Lightning Experience frameworks.
+After installing [!DNL Adobe Workfront for Salesforce], you can submit [!DNL Workfront] requests from [!DNL Salesforce] Opportunities and Accounts.
+This functionality exists in both the [!DNL Classic] and [!DNL Lightning Experience] frameworks.

 ## Access requirements